 How life insurance basically works is that you buy a certain amount of coverage and when you die your beneficiaries are paid a check in that amount.
 With an add-on long-term care rider, you can receive “living benefits” if you end up needing long-term care.

-Now you know the best tips to live a long healthy life and how you can plan to afford it.
+Now you know the best tips to live longer and a healthy life and how you can plan to afford it.
 When considering all the decisions, options, and costs you may pay, planning for retirement health care costs may seem daunting.
 Work with a financial planner if you’ve got additional questions or you’re not sure where to begin.
 If you’re looking for additional information on life insurance, long-term care, or life insurance policy riders, you can contact us here at Quotacy and we’ll point you in the right direction.